deepwater-hooligans/docs/krabbing.md

 * ISK investment needed: 300m-3b
 * Time investment: as much as you want, each filament takes 15-20 minutes
 * Expected profit: 100m/hr (lazy fit) - 350m/hr (high effort fit)
+* Where to find more info: Minimax Zed, TehExecutor, Krimson Serenity

 ### DED Sites
 * Characters needed: 1+, but better with 2 or more (scanner and DED runner)